coniferconifer/adsb-speed-altitude/README.md

 ![Fig.2 speed vs altitude](adsb5.jpg)

 We can see two groups of aircraft , one with 550knots and another group with 350knots at altitude 40000ft.
-The difference comes from jetstream blowing from west to east over Japan.
+The difference comes from the jetstream blowing from west to east over Japan.
 Estimated jetstream is about 100knots=180km/h.

 ## How to do